Adam Warlock: Second incarnation: Infinity Watch and second death

 Thanos (after being resurrected) once again collects the Infinity Gems into the Infinity Gauntlet, capturing the Silver Surfer and Drax the Destroyer in the Soul Gem for opposing him.
 In Soul Gem's world, the Silver Surfer meets Adam Warlock and convinces him that his help is needed again to defeat Thanos.
 Warlock agrees and Pip and Gamora decide to accompany him.
 Warlock transmits himself and his two friends into new bodies and leads a group of Earth's superheroes, defeating Thanos.
 Warlock obtains the Infinity Gauntlet, being a near-supreme being of the universe.
-The cosmic Living Tribunal (whose power and authority exceeds Warlock's) decides that Warlock cannot be trusted to keep the Infinity Gauntlet and instructs him to divide the gems among other beings of Warlock's choosing.
+The cosmic Living Tribunal decides that Warlock cannot be trusted to keep the Infinity Gauntlet and instructs him to divide the gems among other beings of Warlock's choosing.
 Warlock keeps the Soul Gem for himself and gives one gem each to Pip, Gamora, Drax the Destroyer, Moondragon, and the reformed Thanos.
 Warlock dubs the group the Infinity Watch.

 During Warlock's temporary possession of the Infinity Gauntlet, he purged good and evil from his being, leaving him entirely a creature of logic.
 His good and evil aspects take on lives as two new physical beings — the evil half is a new incarnation of the Magus, while the good half is a woman calling herself the Goddess.
 When they threaten the universe, Warlock defeats them with the aid of the Watch and other superheroes, absorbing them into the Soul Gem.

 The Infinity Watch disbands when the Infinity Gems are stolen by Rune, a vampire from a parallel universe.
 Warlock pursues Rune, recovering the gems and returning to his native universe.

 Warlock plays a role in protecting the universe several more times, including threats from clones of Thanos, the Heart of the Universe, and the interdimensional being Hunger.